home-assistant/home-assistant.io/source/_docs/configuration/securing.markdown

 If you want secure remote access, the easiest option is to use [Home Assistant cloud](/cloud/) by which you also [support](https://www.nabucasa.com/about) the founders of Home Assistant.

-Other options are to use TLS/SSL via the add-ons [Duck DNS integrating Let's Encrypt](/integrations/duckdns/) or [Let’s Encrypt](https://community.home-assistant.io/t/installing-tls-ssl-using-lets-encrypt/196975).
+Another option is to use TLS/SSL via the add-on [Duck DNS](/integrations/duckdns/) integrating Let's Encrypt.

 To expose your instance to the internet, use a [VPN](https://pivpn.io), or an [SSH tunnel](/blog/2017/11/02/secure-shell-tunnel/).
 Make sure to expose the used port in your router.

 ### Extras for manual installations